mcampos-quinn/mcampos-quinn.github.io/_posts/2019-01-25-openrefine-for-millennium-stats/2019-01-25-openrefine-for-millennium-stats.md

 ## Which is where OpenRefine comes in

-One really neat suggestion that came from the UCB Main Library cataloging department is that all staff should use a 956 field to record a bit of data for statistics each time that a record is created or modified in any meaningful way.
+One really key suggestion that came from the UCB Main Library cataloging department is that all staff should use a 956 field to record a bit of data for statistics each time that a record is created or modified in any meaningful way.
 This is done in a structured and regular way to provide a more reasonable means to then gather statistics when the time comes.
 Subfield $a includes a structured date element, $b includes the cataloger's initial code, and $c includes a code from a list that includes things like "CO" for original cataloging, "CCS" for copy cataloging with subject analysis, "MR" for regular maintenance, and "MA" for advanced maintenance.

 <p style="text-align:center">
 	<img src="/images/2019-01-25-openrefine-for-millennium-stats/956-CO.png" alt="956 field example" style="max-height:400px; "/><br>